dennissxz/data-science-handbook/_sources/34-clustering/00-clustering.md

 - **Agglomerative methods** are bottom-up hierarchical clustering methods.
 The methods view each data point as a cluster, and then iteratively merge two **closest** clusters according to some distance measure, until some convergence criterion is achieved.
 They do not get to see all data points at once – might miss some important pattern,

-- **Decision tree** is a top-down hierarchical clustering method. can also be used in clustering.
-It is a top-down approach that start from one cluster and iteratively partition every cluster to two smaller clusters until come convergence criterion is achieved.
+- **Decision tree** is a top-down hierarchical clustering method, which can also be used in classification.
+It starts from one cluster and iteratively partition every cluster to two smaller clusters until come convergence criterion is achieved.
+See the [decision tree](decision-tree) section under classification for details.

 - **Spectral clustering** is also a top-down approach.
 It analyzes the $n\times n$ similarity matrix of a data set and use spectral (eigenvector-based) methods to divide the graph into connected sub-graphs.